OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nlbjac.rst

 Settings: maxiter
 -----------------

-This lets you specify the maximum number of Gauss Seidel iterations to apply.
+This lets you specify the maximum number of Jacobi iterations to apply.
 In this example, we cut it back from the default (10) to 2 so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.

 .. embed-test::
-    openmdao.solvers.tests.test_nl_bgs.TestNLBGaussSeidel.test_feature_maxiter
+    openmdao.solvers.tests.test_nl_bjac.TestNLBlockJacobi.test_feature_maxiter

 Settings: atol
 --------------